oc-soft/i18n-t-0/README.md

 gettext????????????
 ```

-I had message files with UTF-8 and my evnvironment LC_CTYPE is 'en.UTF-8'.
+I had message files with UTF-8 and my environment LC_CTYPE is 'en.UTF-8'.
 You could understand by reading man 7 locale that LC_CTYPE is used to display
 string.